ant-design/ant-design-pro-site/docs/docs/debug.en-US.md

   order: 1
 ---

 Writing code is really only a small part of the developer's work.
 To make our work more efficient, we must also be proficient in debug.
-The best tool for front-end development right now is google's [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools?utm_source=dcc&utm_medium=redirect&utm_campaign=2018Q2), and it's also a thoughtful, multilingual version.
+The best tool for front-end development right now is Google's [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools?utm_source=dcc&utm_medium=redirect&utm_campaign=2018Q2), and it's also a thoughtful, multilingual version.

 We will briefly introduce a few commonly used functions here, more functions can view the official website, look at it again can greatly improve efficiency.